In May 2013, Monica Jones, a student and sex-work activist, was arrested for "manifesting prostitution" by the Phoenix police.

 Project ROSE is the creation of Dr. Dominique Roe-Sepowitz.
 She is the director of the Office of Sex Trafficking Intervention Research and a tenured professor at Arizona State University, where Monica Jones is a student.
 Once, she and Monica had even debated Project ROSE.

-At first, Project ROSE may seem similar to the many diversion programmes in the United States, in which judges sentence offenders to education, rehab, or community service rather than giving them a criminal record.
+At first, Project ROSE may seem similar to the many diversion programs in the United States, in which judges sentence offenders to education, rehab, or community service rather than giving them a criminal record.
 What makes ROSE different is that it doesn't work with the convicted.
 Rather, its raids funnel hundreds of people into the criminal justice system.
-Denied access to lawyers, many of these people are coerced into ROSE's programme without being convicted of any crime.
-Project ROSE may not seem constitutional, but to Roe-Sepowitz, “rescue” is more important than rights.
+Denied access to lawyers, many of these people are coerced into ROSE's program without being convicted of any crime.
+Project ROSE may not seem constitutional, but to Roe-Sepowitz, "rescue" is more important than rights.

 In November 2013, Roe-Sepowitz told Al Jazeera: "Once you've prostituted you can never not have prostituted...
 Having that many body parts in your body parts, having that many body fluids near you and doing things that are freaky and weird really messes up your ideas of what a relationship looks like, and intimacy."